 Another explanation for the contradictory findings is that it is not about caregiving status per se, but rather, the psychological stress of the caregiving that is predictive of health decline.
 Indeed, Fredman et al (2010) found that dementia caregivers reported both the highest levels of stress and have worse health than other sub-types of caregivers and non-caregivers.
 Furthermore, in the same study, regardless of caregiver status, adults who reported high levels of psychological stress had significantly higher mortality rates over the following three years compared to low-stress adults.
 This is in line with a now-classic study by Schulz & Beach (1999) which found that there were no mortality rate differences between caregivers and non-caregivers, but for caregivers who reported being stressed by caregiving responsibilities had a 63% greater mortality risk over 4 years.
 As a more recent exploration of this, Epel et al. (2004) compared young maternal caregivers (caring for children with autism) and age-matched controls (mother with normally developing children) on physiological indices of healthy aging.
 While the two groups had similar levels of telomere length and oxidative stress, women with greater perceptions of global perceived stress (both caregivers and controls) had worse biomarker profiles.
 This is in line with decades of stress research which has shown that mere exposure to stressors is not associated with worse health for everyone.
 Instead, it is having the exposure – and in addition – having a strong perceived stress response to the exposure that is essential to the stressor’s ability to influence health.

-Here, we suggest measures to capture both the objective aspects of caregiving (e.g. duration, intensity) and the caregiver’s response to caregiving (e.g. how much distress is it causing).
-We focus on measures that capture perceptions of stress related to caregiving.
-Other important aspects to capture include vulnerability factors (as described briefly below), resources (e.g. social support, respite care opportunities), and characteristics of the care recipient’s illness (in particular, the severity of disability).
-The existing measures are generally rather long compared to epidemiological standards though here we did focus on the shorter measurement options.
+In addition to objective exposure items, other important aspects to capture include vulnerability factors (as described briefly below), resources (e.g. social support, respite care opportunities), and characteristics of the care recipient’s illness (in particular, the severity of disability).
+The existing measures of caregiving distress are generally rather long compared to epidemiological standards though here we did focus on the shorter measurement options.
 There is a need for a short measure of caregiving experiences that is appropriate for population-level studies.

 Measuring perceived stress from caregiving.
 There is a proliferation of measures for capturing distress from caregiving.
 Many of the measures tap similar constructs, and to our knowledge, the measures have not been compared head to head in the same study.
 Several reviews of measures of caregiving distress have been conducted, including one by Vitaliano & Young (1991) that focused on measures for caregivers of dementia patients, another by Deeken et al (2003) that included measures for caregivers of chronically ill patients more broadly, and a report by the Family Caregiver Alliance that focused on clinically relevant measures.
 Few of these scales have been translated into other languages.
 Below we highlight several measures that capture the psychological response to caregiving.